junxit/us-congress-code/title-24/chapter-1/sec-35.md

 ## Notes

-### Partial Repeal

-Act June 7, 1956, ch.
-374, § 306(2), 70 Stat.
-254, repealed this section except insofar as it relates to persons outside the Naval Service mentioned in section 34 of this title.
-See Effective Date of Partial Repeal note below.

 ### Amendments

 1986—Pub.
 L. 99–251 amended second sentence generally.
 Prior to amendment, second sentence read as follows: “Dental treatment shall be administered only as an adjunct to inpatient hospital care and shall not include dental prosthesis or orthodontia.”

-### Effective Date of Partial Repeal
+### Partial Repeal; Effective Date

-Partial repeal of section by act June 7, 1956, effective six months after June 7, 1956, see section 307 of act June 7, 1956, ch.
+Act June 7, 1956, ch.
+374, § 306(2), 70 Stat.
+254, repealed this section except insofar as it relates to persons outside the Naval Service mentioned in section 34 of this title.
+Section 307 of act June 7, 1956, ch.
 374, 70 Stat.
-254.
+254, provided that such repeal was effective six months after June 7, 1956.